vivaxgen/MicroHaps/README.md

 ```
 ls *_R1.fastq.gz | sed 's/.fastq.gz//' | sed 's/_R1$//' | (echo "sample" && cat -) | sed 's/ \+/,/g' > sample_file.csv
 ```
 The MicroHaplotype Quality Control script needs to be run in the same directory as your FASTQ files.
-Remember to create a back-up copy of your raw FASTQ files elsewhere, in case of error.
+Remember to create a separate copy of your raw FASTQ files elsewhere.

+DO NOT RUN WITHOUT MAKING A BACKUP COPY OF YOUR RAW FASTQ FILES STORED ELSEWHERE.
 ```
 usage: microhap_QC.py [-h] --index-file INDEX_FILE --ref REF --bed BED [--version]